nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 2. MESH server places the message in the destination mailbox
 3. Receiver collects the message from their inbox

-For a more complete introduction to MESH, including details on how to get going if your organisation does not yet have MESH connectivity, see [MESH - Message Exchange for Health and Social Care]().

 Message senders and receivers have two options when connecting to the central MESH server: MESH API or the MESH client.

+{% include note.html content="For a more complete introduction to MESH, including details on how to get going if your organisation does not yet have MESH connectivity, see [MESH - Message Exchange for Health and Social Care]()." %}

 ### Message routing to registered practice ###